Daniel-KM/Omeka-S-module-ContactUs/README.md

 ```php
 <input form="contact-us" class="contact-us-resource" type="checkbox" name="fields[id][]" value="<?= $resource->id() ?>" title="<?= $this->translate('Add this resource to the message to send') ?>"/>
 ```

+To be automatically managed, the name of the input should be `fields[id][]` for now.
+If you use `resource_ids[]`, it is automatically managed via js.
+Don't forget to set the attribute `form="contact-us"`, or use some js to set it before submission.

 Development